puzzle/ansible-training/content/en/docs/10/02/_index.en.md

 Use `ansible-runner` cli to run the playbook `site.yml` inside an execution environment (ee).
 If you did the `ansible-builder` labs, you can use the ee you created then.
-Otherwise use `quay.io/ansible/ansible-navigator-demo-ee`.
+Otherwise, use `quay.io/ansible/ansible-navigator-demo-ee`.
 We want to use `podman` to execute the ee and also use process isolation.
 See `ansible-runner run --help` for which options you have to use.

 Since it is run inside a container, we have to specify with which user we want to run Ansible.
 Default would be the root user which is not a best practice.
 Also, we add a working ssh_key to the correct location in our directory.
-This is needed in order to open an ssh-connetion from inside the ee to the managed nodes.
+This is needed in order to open an ssh-connection from inside the ee to the managed nodes.

 {{% alert title="Tip" color="warn" %}}
 If the ee you choose is not present yet, podman will first pull it when running `ansible-runner`.
 This can take some time.